vmware-samples/packer-examples-for-vsphere/README.md

 Run the config script `./config.sh` to copy the `.pkvars.hcl.example` files to the `config` directory.

-The `config` folder is the default folder for the first argument of these scripts. you may override the default by passing an alternate value as the first argument.
+The `config` folder is the default folder, You may override the default by passing an alternate value as the first argument.

 ```
 ./config.sh foo